 Table and Description of Available Scholarships and Fellowships

+Students must plan to be enrolled in a degree-seeking program in the upcoming fall semester in order to qualify for a scholarship.
 Most of the scholarships listed in the scholarships table (see link above) require a standard application packet including a general application, two recommendation letters, a typed essay, and transcripts.
 However, application requirements for some of the scholarships ask for a replacement essay or some other change.
 Those changes and/or additions are listed in the table.
 Standard Application Packet:

 - One Original and Five Copies of all documents: